nicolasCDT/GameTranslator/README.md

 This allows you to completely remove Korean and be able to edit your local_string.txt file in utf-8 without any problem.

+Script copied from one of Zenn I think?

 ### Prerequisites

 To use it, you only need [Python 3.7](https://www.python.org/)